This section provides councils with key resources and data to tackle local cost of living challenges.

 - a place’s relative risk of more people being pulled into poverty

 - the relative risk of those who were already hard up being pushed into destitution.

 To assess the impact of household food insecurity across the UK, The Food Foundation has been commissioning a series of nationally representative surveys since the outbreak of the Covid pandemic.
 These track and report on people’s experiences of food insecurity particularly focusing on at risk groups such as families, BAME and ethnic groups, people with disabilities and children on Free School Meals.

-The Fuel Poverty Index is made up of individual scores for each local authority district in England.
+The English Fuel Poverty Index is made up of individual scores for each local authority district in England.
 A calculation is used to work out each district’s score.
 The scores range from 0, representing the best score, to 100, representing the worst.

 The score is made up of three metrics; the local authority district’s fuel poverty rate, its distribution of Eco Flex measures (which allows local authorities to help those in fuel poverty improve their energy efficiency) and the distribution of Low Income Green Home Grant Vouchers in the area (LIGHGV, which covered the entire cost of energy efficiency improvements under the scheme that closed on 31 March for new applicants, but is still being delivered).

 Analysis of how different groups in the population have been affected by an increase in their cost of living, using data from the Opinions and Lifestyle Survey.
 Data includes analysis on how difficult it is for adults to pay household bills, how much credit is being used, and on saving money.